stijn-dejongh/ars-rethorica/manuscript/book1chapter1.md

 argument, and one who acts in accordance with moral purpose, are both called rhetoricians; but in Dialectic it is the moral purpose that makes the sophist, the dialectician being one whose arguments rest, not on moral purpose but on the faculty. [^^0_17]

 Let us now endeavor to treat of the method itself, to see how and by what means we shall be able to attain our objects.
-And so let us as it were start again,Let us now endeavor to treat of the method itself, to see how and by what means we shall be able to attain our objects.
 And so let us as it were start again, and having defined Rhetoric anew, pass on to the remainder of the subject.

 {pagebreak}

-[^^0_1]: Not an exact copy, but making a kind of pair with it, and corresponding to it as the antistrophe to theNot an exact copy, but making a kind of pair with it, and corresponding to it as the antistrophe to the strophe in a choral ode.
+[^^0_1]: Not an exact copy, but making a kind of pair with it, and corresponding to it as the antistrophe to the strophe in a choral ode.

-[^^0_2]: Or “and they (Rhetoric and Dialectic) are notOr “and they (Rhetoric and Dialectic) are not confined.”
+[^^0_2]: Or *“and they (Rhetoric and Dialectic) are not confined.”*

-[^^0_3]: The special characteristic of an art is the discovery of a system or method, as distinguished from mere knack (The special characteristic of an art is the discovery of a system or method, as distinguished from mere knack ( ἐμπειρία ).
+[^^0_3]: The special characteristic of an art is the discovery of a system or method, as distinguished from mere knack ( ἐμπειρία ).

-[^^0_4]: Manuals or handbooks treating of the rules of any art or science.Manuals or handbooks treating of the rules of any art or science.
+[^^0_4]: Manuals or handbooks treating of the rules of any art or science.

-[^^0_5]: His functions were a combination of those of the modern judge and juryman.His functions were a combination of those of the modern judge and juryman.
+[^^0_5]: His functions were a combination of those of the modern judge and juryman.

-[^^0_6]: That is, forbid speaking of matters that have nothing to do with the case.That is, forbid speaking of matters that have nothing to do with the case.
+[^^0_6]: That is, forbid speaking of matters that have nothing to do with the case.

-[^^0_7]: Systematic logical proofs (enthymeme, for example), including testimony as to character and appeals toSystematic logical proofs (enthymeme, for example), including testimony as to character and appeals to the emotions (2.3), which the rhetorician has to invent ( εὑρεῖν , inventio ) for use in particular cases.
+[^^0_7]: Systematic logical proofs (enthymeme, for example), including testimony as to character and appeals to the emotions (2.3), which the rhetorician has to invent ( εὑρεῖν , inventio ) for use in particular cases.
 They are contrasted with “inartificial” proofs, which have nothing to do with the rules of the art, but are already in existence, and only need to be made use of.
 The former are dealt with in chs.
 4-14, the latter in ch.
 15 of this book.